Configure OAuth 2.0 or OpenID Connect (OIDC) for single sign-on. A modern alternative to SAML for cloud-native identity providers.

 If JWKS fails:

-- Check JWKS URL is accessible
+- Check the JWKS URL is accessible

-- Verify SSL certificate is valid
+- Verify the SSL certificate is valid

 - Check for firewall blocks